Travel

 1 – Once travelers are reimbursed for all expenses, they must mark their original travel request as closed.

-1 – Travelers who cannot use Concur must obtain the required approvals on form FI 5: Request for Travel Authorization.
+1 – Travelers who can’t use Concur must use the form FI 5: Travel request.

-2 – Form FI 5 is not required for in-state travel.
-Approvals of form FI 51: Travel Reimbursement Request, may be used as evidence that in-state travel was approved.
+2 – The FI 5 form isn’t required for in-state travel.
+Agencies can use the approval of form FI 51: Travel reimbursement request as evidence that in-state travel was approved.

 3 – If the executive director delegates approval responsibility to a designee, the delegation must be in writing and maintained for audit purposes.